-MBA PROGRAM DIRECTOR School of Management Caroline V. Rider, J.D.
-Gradmgt@Marist.edu
+MBA PROGRAM DIRECTOR SCHOOL OF MANAGEMENT ANNE G. ZAHRADNIK, PH.D.
+GRADMGT@MARIST.EDU

 Since 1972, the School of Management at Marist College has offered a Master of Business Administration (MBA) degree designed to meet the unique needs of working adults.
 The Marist MBA program provides a high-quality, broad-based business management education that emphasizes the application of theory to management practice and the enhancement of managerial skills, from communication and team management to data analytics.